As a member of staff, the University of Portsmouth will collect your personal data to record your time as an employee and ensure that you are paid.

 The University may use your work contact details to keep you informed of initiatives such as opportunities for study or partake in research and for volunteering purposes.
 Some contact details will also be passed to the recognised trade unions in order for them to contact you.
 We believe that this processing is necessarily within the University’s legitimate interests.

-If we process any special category data about you (such as, ethnicity, trade union membership, or health data), when requesting the data we will either:
+If we process any special category data about you (or criminal offence data), when requesting the data we will either:

 • ask for your specific consent to process this data